-In PHP you can "overload" objects, registering special handlers which
+In PHP you can "overload" objects, registering special handlers which can catch property accesses and method calls.

 <?php